Amar-Gill/gill-dot-coffee/src/content/post/nuxt3-migrations-with-drizzle.md

 ---
-title: Automatic Migrations in Nuxt 3 with Drizzle
+title: Automatic migrations in Nuxt 3 with Drizzle
 description: Apply migrations on each deployment of your Nuxt 3 application using Drizzle Kit.
 publishDate: December 30, 2023
 tags: ["nuxt", "vue", "drizzle", "turso", "database"]